 Taking This Further

 You can do a number of interesting things now that you have this count.
 For example, you can show another field in the form using conditional logic based on the number of days counted.
-This has a variety of uses, like offering different pricing structures or a discount once the customer has selected a minimum number of days.
+This has a variety of uses, like offering a discount once the customer has selected a minimum number of days.

 You can use a similar technique to set up age-based pricing with GF Date Time Calculator.
 Check out the following tutorial on how to set that up: